Bafra: Geography

 Bafra is located in the western portion of Samsun Province.
 The city is 52 km northwest of Samsun City Center and neighboring Atakum.
 The town directly to the east of Bafra is Ondokuzmayıs, the northern edge of the city is bounded by the Black Sea, to the west is Alçam and to the south Kavak, Havza and Vezirköprü.
-Its area is 175,000 hectares of which most is devoted to agricultural uses.

 Bafra sits in the Bafra Plain which is set in the Kızılırmak delta.
 To the south of the city are the Küre Mountains.
 The highest of these nearby mountains is Mount Nebiyan with an elevation of 1224 m.
-The Küre Mountains mountains are the extensions of the Canik Mountains.
+The Küre Mountains are the extensions of the Canik Mountains.
 The Kızılırmak River is Bafra's largest and Turkey's longest river.
 The river reaches the plain by crossing these mountains through a deep valley.
 The Bafra Plain was formed entirely by the sediment from the Kızılırmak River.
 The length of Kızılırmak is 1151 km.
 It river originates from Kızıl Mountain in Sivas and draws a wide arc through Central Anatolia before meeting the Black Sea north of Bafra.
 The rainy season in the region is between April and July during which floods are a common occurrence.

+Subdivisions

+There are 139 neighbourhoods in Bafra District: